“Teaching aligned with the Science of Reading requires high-quality materials, not specific programs.”

 Dr. Laura Tortorelli, Associate Professor at Michigan State University

 Navigating through reading curriculums and materials can be daunting, making it challenging to decide which ones to implement and which ones to set aside.
-How can we ensure we have the necessary research-based resources to teach our students effectively?
+How can we ensure we have the necessary evidence-based resources to teach our students effectively?

 In a recent Just Right Reader Science of Reading Symposium, Dr. Laura Tortorelli explained how to bring high-quality instruction into classrooms by examining curriculum and resources through a structured literacy lens.